Skip to content Skip to sidebar Skip to footer

 Why Not Both?
 (How Can You Rent & Buy at The Same Time)

-In fact, many savvy Malaysians are choosing to do both rent where they want to live, and buy where it makes financial sense.
+In fact, many savvy Malaysians are choosing to do both.

-- Buy a property in a high-yield or affordable rental area, such as a subsale unit in a developing location.
+Buy smart: Invest in a property located in a high-yield or more affordable area.
+For example, a subsale unit in an up-and-coming neighborhood.

 Property as an Investment: Is It Still Worth It?